adelowo/gbowo/README.md

 * `setAdapter(Adapter $adapter)`
 * `handle(string $reference)` //Typehint as much as you want.
 2,3 args ?
 Your call.

+> I have written a [detailed post about this here](https://lanreadelowo.com/blog/2017/03/08/extending-gbowo-via-plugins/)

 ```php

 namespace Vendor\AdapterName\Plugin;